Great Western Valkyrie

 Great Western Valkyrie is the fourth studio album by American rock band Rival Sons.
-The album, which is the first to feature new bass player Dave Beste (in place of founding member Robin Everhart), was released in June 2014.
+The album, which is the first to feature new bass player Dave Beste (in place of founding member Robin Everhart), was released in June 2014, arriving in Europe on June 6, the United Kingdom on June 9, and the United States on June 10.
 It garnered positive reviews from critics who praised the band's musicianship in recapturing late 60s hard rock.
 Great Western Valkyrie peaked within the top 40 of countries like Finland, Norway, Sweden, Switzerland and the UK, and spawned three singles: "Electric Man", "Open My Eyes" and "Good Things".
 To promote the record, the band toured across Europe and North America with appearances at music festivals and talk shows.

 Promotion

 On April 14, 2014, the band announced that they planned four tour dates in the UK to promote Great Western Valkyrie on its release date, beginning with London's Scala club and finishing at Manchester's Gorilla club.
 On October 17, they made their UK television debut performing "Electric Man" on Later... with Jools Holland.
 On December 17, they announced a 22-city spring 2015 tour in Europe, starting at Leeds Academy in the UK and ending at the Schüür concert hall in Lucerne, Switzerland, with some appearances at music festivals like Monsters of Rock.
 They followed that up with an 18-city North American tour, beginning with Toronto's Phoenix Concert Theatre and finishing at Vancouver's Commodore Ballroom.
 On September 10, 2015, they toured with Black Sabbath as one of the opening acts of their farewell The End Tour.